Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

 starts before it.

-3. A known bug is causing standard out to fail to flush its buffer in networked gradeables (confirmed in python).
+3. A known bug is causing standard out to fail to flush its buffer in networked gradeables (confirmed in Python).
 As such all professor and student code should either explicitly flush their stdout or write to a file.

 ### Types of Action